OpenEarable/earXplore/README.md

 ## 🛠️ Usage

 This project is hosted under [earXplore.teco.edu](https://earxplore.teco.edu/).
 You may want to visit the site to try out all the features yourself.
 In this section there will be a quick introduction to the most important use cases for this project.
-You can navigate between the four different views and the *Add Your Study! / Report a Mistake!* section via the navbar:
+You can navigate between the four different views on the data and the Add Your Study! / Report a Mistake!-section via the navbar:

 ![navbar_demonstration gif](https://github.com/user-attachments/assets/35882867-cc68-4fb3-a751-a620af3d7141)